 Object.respond_to?() method to check if the method exists in this type, i.e.,

 MyClass in the above code.
 So I did some modifications to the above code:

 respond_to? method cannot find specified method in the

 MyClass instance.
 So I provided

 include_private=true as a second argument for this

 respond_to?() method.
 Then it was able to find the specified method, and thus the condition passed, but hey the call inside the

 Another way to prove this method is

 MyClass type.
-It shall lists what all the private methods
+It shall list all the

 MyClass has and up the root hierarchy.
 So as per its output, this

 P.S.: Your comments/votes are much appreciated.